 Let's work hard and have a great quarter!

-- Notes: 1.
+Notes: 1.
 HW for class, quizzes, and small in-class writing assignments are not listed.
 2. Assignments are due on the day that they appear.
-3. Specific readings and page numbers that are not specified will be provided later.
+3. Required readings (other than our shared novel) will be posted on Canvas.